ferpetrelli/scoped-controller/README.md

 ```

-## Applying scopes manually
+# Applying scopes manually

-You can always apply all scopes manually if you want better control:
+We provide the function `applyScopes($query)` in case you want to manually apply your scopes to a query.
+As always, which scope will be triggered is function of current URL parameters.

 ```php